mjczone/mediamatic/src/MJCZone.MediaMatic.AspNetCore/Validation/README.md

 # Validation System

-This folder contains the validation infrastructure for DapperMatic AspNetCore.
+This folder contains the validation infrastructure for MediaMatic AspNetCore.
 The system provides two distinct validation approaches:

 1. **Object Validation** (`ObjectValidationBuilder<T>`) - For validating objects with flexible exception handling
 2. **Argument Validation** (`ArgumentsValidationBuilder`) - For validating service method arguments with fail-fast behavior